lsst/rtn-045/index.rst

 Hidden cells should be described in the preceding markdown cell with text like "the following hidden cell contains code that defines the ``make_cmd_plot`` function".
-The first hidden cell in a notebook should include instructions for displaying the cell, such as "to see the contents of the hidden cell, select View from the menu bar and then Expand Selected Code".
+The first hidden cell in a notebook should include instructions for displaying the cell, such as "to see the contents of the hidden cell, select View from the menu bar and then Expand Selected Code or click on the vertical next to the cell or on the three dots that denote that the cell is hidden".

 Clearing memory